-- If you require bait, visit a hardware, supermarket or produce store.
-Council no longer supplies rat bait to residents.
+- If you require bait, visit a hardware, supermarket or produce store - Council no longer supplies rat bait to residents.

-Overgrown vegetation or rubbish on a property can attract vermin.
-If the rat/vermin/rodent problems are due to the harbourage of vermin on your neighbour's property please visit the Neighbourhood Issues page for more information.
+- Overgrown vegetation or rubbish on a property can attract vermin - if the rat/vermin/rodent problems are due to the harbourage of vermin on your neighbour's property please visit the Neighbourhood Issues page for more information.

 Council does not treat spiders on privately owned land.
 Contact your local pest control supplier for treatment of spiders on private property.
 Spiders may differ in appearance and the amount of danger they pose, but the treatment for eradication is the same.
 Tips to remove spiders from your home include:

-If you wish to make a request regarding a spider problem on Council land, please contact Council on (07) 3810 6666 with details of the infestation, including location, breed (if known), and other supporting information.
+To enquire about a spider problem on Council land, please contact Council on (07) 3810 6666 with details of the infestation, including location, breed (if known), and other supporting information.

 - When sourcing termite control from a pest controller, you may request a license number on any paperwork provided by the pest controller.
 This licence can be verified through the Environmental Health unit of Queensland Health on telephone 13 13 04.

-Should you wish to report termite nests on Council property or parks maintained by Council, please contact Council on (07) 3810 6666 with details of the infestation, including address, location, and extent of the problem.
-Council will not treat termites on a footpath.
-Termites are only treated by Council if they are found to be within a tree on the footpath area.
+- Council will not treat termites on a footpath - termites are only treated by Council if they are found to be within a tree on the footpath area.
 Termites will be treated if found to be in a park or reserve nearby to residential areas.

 - If you feel you can look after the problem yourself, here are some handy tips for the eradication of wasps (only attempt the following if you are comfortable and confident to do so), for small nests:

-Should you wish to report wasps on Council property or parks maintained by Council, please contact Council on (07) 3810 6666 with details of the infestation, including address, location, and extent of the problem.
+To report wasps on Council property or parks maintained by Council, please contact Council on (07) 3810 6666 with details of the infestation, including address, location, and extent of the problem.